Introducing Trinidad And Tobago

-Two days are said to be sufficient to take in the sights (and shops) of the cities, but an eternity isn't long enough to enjoy the blissful relaxation of the seaside resorts in Trinidad and Tobago.
+Two days are said to be sufficient to take in the sights (and shops) of the cities, but an eternity isn't long enough to enjoy the blissful relaxation of the beaches in Trinidad and Tobago.
 Active pursuits like scuba diving, snorkelling, sailing, hiking, golf and bird watching are popular, as are less strenuous activities such as lazing in a hammock or sunning on the beach.

 A holiday in Trinidad and Tobago is a great way to soak up sun and culture in the Caribbean, and perfect for escaping the winter blues of the Northern Hemisphere's coldest months.

 Best time to visit Trinidad and Tobago

 The winter months of December to April are considered the best time to visit Trinidad and Tobago.
 The rainy season in Trinidad and Tobago is from June to December, and this is the low season.
 The climate in Trinidad and Tobago is tropical, with hot and humid conditions all year long.
 The winter months are slightly cooler than the average maximum temperature of 89°F (32°C).